A Cavapoo is a designer dog that has become very popular. The Cavapoo, like a cockapoo, is a poodle mix.

 Like most dogs, however, they do require some regular exercise.
 They need daily walks and are better suited to homes with some garden or yard space where they can to run around freely.

-If you live in an apartment and have no access to a garden and have little or no time for daily walks, you might want to consider another breed.
+Consider another breed if you live in an apartment or have little or no time for daily walks.

-– By Simon Barker.
+– Simon Barker.
 Read more from Simon on Pooching Around